 - 1. Salaried, non-contractual employees accrue paid vacation benefits at a rate of 13.33 hours per month or 20 working days per year.
-The accrual rate of employees working a reduced schedule will be prorated accordingly. - 2.
-Salaried, contractual employees will receive paid vacation benefits governed by their contract. - 3.
+Accrual rate of employees working a reduced schedule will be prorated accordingly. - 2.
+Contracted employees - a.
+Contracted, benefit-eligible, non-faculty employees accrue vacation benefits consistent with other salaried employees as outlined in section A.1 of this policy. - b.
+Contracted faculty - 1.
+At the beginning of each new contract, benefit-eligible faculty members will receive vacation hours based on their FTE.
+In states requiring a payout of more than one year of accrued vacation benefits, faculty members may choose to receive six months of accrual each July 1 and January 1 or prorated as appropriate.
+Faculty members in full payout states will be defaulted to receive all vacation benefits July 1 (or at the beginning of their contract, whichever is sooner).
+Faculty members in full payout states will be contacted by Payroll to determine whether they would like to opt into the six-months' and six-months' vacation accrual distribution option. - a.
+For example, in states not requiring a full payout of vacation, a 1.0 FTE will receive 160 hours accrued vacation at the beginning of the contract year.
+If the faculty member is hired after July 1 or separates from ATSU during the contract year, his/her vacation accrual will be prorated. - b.
+For example, in states requiring a full payout of vacation, a 1.0 FTE faculty member may choose to receive 80 hours of accrued vacation on July 1 and 80 hours January 1 of the contract year. - 2.
+Contract ATSU employees, like all other employees, are capped at two years of vacation accrual except in instances where state law requires a payout of more than one year of accrued vacation benefit.
+In instances where state law requires a payout of more than one year of accrued vacation benefits at separation, ATSU will cap vacation accrual at one year. - 3.
 Full-time hourly employees accrue vacation benefits based on length of continuous full-time service. - a.
 During the first two years of continuous full-time employment, the accrual rate is .038462 per hour.
 (An employee normally scheduled 80 hours per pay period would earn 80 hours or 10 days of vacation per year or 3.08 hours per pay period.
 An employee normally scheduled 64 hours per pay period would earn 64 hours or eight days of vacation per year or 2.46 hours per pay period.) - b.
 During years three through nine of continuous full-time employment, the accrual rate is .057692 per hour.
 (An employee normally scheduled 80 hours per pay period would earn 120 hours or 15 days of vacation per year or 4.62 hours per pay period.) - c.
-During years 10 and more of continuous full-time employment, the accrual rate is .076923 per hour.
+During year 10 and beyond of continuous full-time employment, the accrual rate is .076923 per hour.
 (An employee normally scheduled 80 hours per pay period would earn 160 hours or 20 days of vacation per year or 6.15 hours per pay period.) - 4.
 Where applicable, paid vacation benefits will not accrue during periods of unpaid leave. - 5.
-ATSU employees are capped at two (2) years of accrual of vacation except in instances where state law requires a payout of more than one (1) year of accrued vacation benefit.
-In instances where state law requires a payout of more than one (1) year of accrued vacation benefits at separation, ATSU will cap vacation accrual at one (1) year. - 6.
-Accrued balances are available at any time through the employee time management software.
+ATSU employees are capped at two years of vacation accrual except when state law requires a payout of more than one year of accrued vacation benefits.
+When state law requires a payout of more than one year of accrued vacation benefits at separation, ATSU will cap vacation accrual at one year. - 6.
+Accrued balances are available at any time through the employee time management software. - B. Usage